Spider201866/Alan_web/README.md

 ### Icon-only Buttons

 - All icon-only buttons (buttons with no visible text, only an icon or image) must have an appropriate `aria-label` attribute describing their action.
 This applies to language selection, clear history, and similar buttons in `home.html`, `index.html`, and elsewhere.
+- Navigation buttons like "Eye," "Ear," "Skin," "Tools," "Videos," and "Atoms" in `home.html` now have explicit `aria-label` attributes to clarify their purpose for screen readers.

+### "Skip to Content" Link

+- A "skip to content" link is implemented in `home.html` and styled in `styles.css` to allow keyboard users and screen readers to bypass repetitive navigation and jump directly to the main content.

+## Performance Optimizations

+- **Lazy Loading Images/Iframes:** `loading="lazy"` attribute is applied to offscreen images (e.g., logos in `index.html`, `eyeor.gif` in `home.html`) and iframes (e.g., `triangleFrame` in `index.html`) to defer their loading until they are near the viewport, improving initial page load times.
+- **Favicon Preload:** A `<link rel="preload" as="image">` tag is used for the favicon in `home.html` to ensure it loads as early as possible.
+- **Font Preload:** Google Fonts are preloaded using `<link rel="preload" as="font" type="font/woff2" crossorigin>` in `home.html` and `index.html` to reduce Flash of Unstyled Text (FOUT).
+- **Deferred Script Loading:** The `defer` attribute is added to external `<script>` tags in `home.html` and `index.html` to prevent render-blocking, allowing HTML parsing to continue while scripts download in the background.

 ---